chaolihf/goey/README.md

 ### Windows

 No special instructions are required to build this package on windows.
 CGO is not used.

 ### Linux

-Although this package does not use CGO, some of its dependencies do.
-The build machine also requires that GTK+ 3 is installed.
-This should be installed before issuing `go get` or you will have error messages during the building of some of the dependencies.
+This package requires the use of CGO to access GTK, which must be installed.
+The GTK should be installed before issuing `go get` or you will have error messages during the building of some of the internal packages.

 On Ubuntu: